gio0oO/EGL314_Team-F_Project-Repository/Final Presentation/README.md

 ## Programming Lights for Station

-Follow the steps to program the different sequences needed for the Game Station in the [Lighting Folder](https://github.com/gio0oO/EGL314_Team-F_Project-Repository/tree/main/MVP/Lighting).
+Follow the steps to program the different sequences needed for the Game Station in the [Lighting Folder](https://github.com/gio0oO/EGL314_Team-F_Project-Repository/tree/main/Final%Presentation/Lighting).

-## Setting Up Sensors

-Follow the installation guide and instructions for setting up the sensors in the [Sensors folder](https://github.com/gio0oO/EGL314_Team-F_Project-Repository/tree/main/MVP/GameFiles/Sensors).

 ## Running the Game

-Installation guide for the software and instructions for running the game can be found in the [Game Code folder](https://github.com/gio0oO/EGL314_Team-F_Project-Repository/tree/main/MVP/GameFiles/Game%20Codes).
+Installation guide for the software and instructions for running the game can be found in the [Game Code folder](https://github.com/gio0oO/EGL314_Team-F_Project-Repository/tree/main/Final%Presentation/GameFiles/Game%20Codes).

-## Laser Lightshow
-Codes and instructions for the Laser lightshow portion of MVP can be found in the  [Laser folder](https://github.com/gio0oO/EGL314_Team-F_Project-Repository/tree/main/MVP/Laser).

 ## Example Setup